abbas-nikbakht/Reinforcement-Learning/Environments/GridWorld-3x4_from-Scratch/README.md

 This project provides an interactive **3×4 GridWorld environment implemented from scratch using Python and NumPy**.

+> [!IMPORTANT]
-<span style="color:red"> **Unlike environments provided by libraries such as Gymnasium, the core environment dynamics are implemented manually.**</span> This includes the states, actions, transitions, rewards, terminal states, and stochastic behavior of the environment.
+**Unlike environments provided by libraries such as Gymnasium, the core environment dynamics are implemented manually.**
+This includes the states, actions, transitions, rewards, terminal > states, and stochastic behavior of the environment.

 A human player can interact with the environment using keyboard arrow keys and observe how actions affect the agent's state and rewards.

-<span style="color:red"> Objective:</span> The main purpose of this project is to understand how a Reinforcement Learning environment works internally before using pre-built environments or implementing Reinforcement Learning algorithms.
+**Objective:** The main purpose of this project is to understand how a Reinforcement Learning environment works internally before using pre-built environments or implementing Reinforcement Learning algorithms.

 ---